fpapado/proto/README.md

 npm install && npm run dev
 ```

-Then open your browser at localhost:8000
+Then open your browser at [localhost:8080](http://localhost:8080)

 You can edit `pages/Index.js` and you should see those adjustments update live in the browser.

 If you want to customise the title and description of your site, look under the `x0` field in `package.json`.

 ## Adding a new page
-x0 crates routes based on the filesystem, mirroring the setup under the `files/` directory.
+x0 creates routes based on the filesystem, mirroring the setup under the `pages/` directory.

 Fist add a new page in the `pages/` directory.
-You can copy Index.js and rename it to something else, like Example.js
+You can copy `Index.js` and rename it to something else, like `Example.js`.

 See [x0's docs on Routing](https://github.com/c8r/x0#routing) for more details.